 By rolling up a few newspaper pages, tying with a string, and cutting thin strips at one end, a tree is prepared and ready to grow.
 Next, reach in the end with the fringe, and pull carefully on the part of the newspaper not cut.
 The tree will grow right before the children’s eyes.
 If tape is used when the paper is first rolled up, the growth is more limited.
 Steve Spangler science has more detailed information about this project.
 With his project, a cardboard tube is also used, which is good if this is being done with just a few children.

 Next, a single sheet of newspaper may be folded in to a square.
 Fold one corner over keeping the edges straight, and crease.
 Cut off the excess inch or so on the one side.
 Now you have a square.
 Any origami folding may be used, such a a hat.
 This is a link to a page with origami instructions.

 Newspapers may be used for gift wrapping practice for children, also, and it won’t ruin any nice gift wrap.
 When they have learned a little and practiced, this post at Living Montessori Now could be used to help them further their skills:

 Here is a grocery bag is full of prepared Möbius strips for a classroom.
 Children do think these activities are fun.
 My students would remember doing these activities as a favorite at the end of the school year.

 I have written this blog post as a story, also.
-The story behind this post is on the Reminiscing Writer’s Blog and and tells this from my viewpoint in the 1950’s as a child.
+The story behind this post is here and tells this from my viewpoint in the 1950s as a child.
 Yup, I’m old! 🙂